+The down payment on a VA Loan is 0%, according to the U.S. Department of Veterans Affairs.
 VA loans do not require down payments because the government guarantees the loan, meaning the lender can recover between 25% and 50% of the borrowed amount in the event of default.
 (This is why USDA loans do not require down payments, and FHA loans require just a small down payment.)
 Although it is tempting not to spend a lot of money upfront, putting down a deposit can help you save in the long run.

 How much down payment is required for a VA loan?

+To answer the question how much down payment is required for a VA Loan, the answer is no down payment is required.
+Absolutely none.
 You can buy right away with a VA loan instead of waiting for years to save for a down payment.
 Additionally, you won’t have to pay high mortgage insurance rates.
 A $250,000 home would cost $150 per month for private mortgage insurance (PMI) with 5 percent down, according to PMI provider MGIC.

 By eliminating PMI, this buyer could afford a home worth $30,000 more with the same monthly payment.
 With a VA loan, you can save money upfront, while simultaneously increasing your purchasing power.
 Remember you fees at closing, for more info on what are closing costs in Virginia read here.